November 18, 2019

--I have seen some couples place a cork collector that they set out at the wedding reception to the side of the box for the corks from the wine bottle.
-Every year the corks keep piling up.
+-I have seen some couples place a cork collector that they set out at the wedding reception to the side of the box.
+They keep the corks from the wine bottles each year.
+Annually, the corks keep piling up.
 Another small visual reminder.

 -You can order a box (just visit Etsy and search wedding wine box).
 But some of the best boxes I have seen have been made by family members.
 If you have a parent or relative who does woodworking, just ask them to make a box for the ceremony.
 It becomes even more meaningful.